ejstover/GreatMigration/README.md

 **How to use**

 1. Open **Rules → Port Profiles** to see the existing rule stack.
-2. Click **Add rule** to describe the Cisco traits (mode, access VLAN, voice VLAN, description regex, LLDP match, etc.).
+2. Click **Add rule** to describe the Cisco traits (mode, access VLAN, voice VLAN, native VLAN, description regex, etc.).
 3. Choose the Mist port usage that should be applied when a port matches the conditions.
 4. Reorder rules to set priority—first match wins during conversions.
 5. Use **Export JSON** to capture the current rule file or **Import JSON** to load a curated set into `backend/port_rules.json`.

+**How it works**

+* Rules are stored in JSON and validated/loaded through `push_mist_port_config.load_rules` so malformed entries are rejected early.
+* During conversions the backend evaluates interfaces against each rule (`evaluate_rule`) using traits such as mode, access/voice
+  VLANs, native VLAN, allowed VLAN membership, and description/name regex matches; the first rule that returns `True` supplies the target `usage`.
+* The matched usage is injected into the generated Mist `port_config` payloads before staging or pushing so rule tweaks immediately impact both dry runs and live updates.

 ### Config conversion